-Tellicherry is the anglicized form of Thalassery, and Cannanore is of Kannur.
+Tellicherry is the anglicized version of Thalassery, while Cannanore is the Anglicized form of Kannur.

-The British arrived in Thalassery in 1683 and erected a goods shed there.
-They later shifted their commercial capital to Thalassery from Kozhikode (Calicut).
+The British arrived in Thalassery in 1683 and erected a goods shed, establishing it as their commercial capital and shifting it from Kozhikode (Calicut).

-The fort's site was chosen because of its strategic seaward orientation to fend off various assaults.
+The fort's site was chosen for its strategic seaward orientation, providing a formidable defense against potential assaults.

-The square, laterite fort stands out for its substantial vented walls and powerful flanking bastions.
+This square, laterite fort stands out for its impressive vented walls and powerful flanking bastions.

-The fort has a huge arched gateway and small figurines carved on the top at the entrance.
+The fort has a grand arched gateway, adorned with intricate carvings of small figurines at the entrance.

-There are two underground chambers that were once used to store pepper, cardamom etc.
+There are two underground chambers that were once utilized to store spices such as pepper and cardamom.

-There are secret tunnels that lead to the sea which could have used by the fort inhabitants as an escape system at the time of assault.
+There are secret tunnels that lead to the sea, which could have been used by the fort's inhabitants as an escape system in the event of an assault.
 These tunnels are now blocked.

 Inside the fort is a lighthouse.

-We have this description of the Tellicherry fort from the 'Oriental Commerce of the East India Trader's Complete Guide' by published in 1825:
+We have this description of the Tellicherry fort from the 'Oriental Commerce of the East India Trader's Complete Guide', by William Milburn, published in 1825:

-This principal British settlement on the Malabar Coast is about ten miles to the S. of Kannur.
-The fort is of considerable size with strong walls, though rather ruinous, having convenient houses for the chief and gentlemen of the factory.
+This principal British settlement on the Malabar Coast, is located about ten miles south of Kannur.
+The fort is of considerable size with strong walls, though rather ruinous.
+Inside the fort are comfortable dwellings for the chief and other members of the factory.

-The customs are farmed by a Parsee merchant resident at Tellicherry, and vary according to the articles bought and sold; it is therefore best to make your agreement to be exempt from all duties, which may readily be done with the merchants.
+The customs are farmed by a Parsee merchant residing in Tellicherry, and the fees vary depending on the goods purchased and sold; it is therefore advisable to negotiate an exemption from all duties, which can be easily arranged with the merchants.

-Bullocks and water are supplied by the master attendant.
-Rice and paddy are very dear; gram is to be had; poultry is indifferent; yams and other vegetables scarce and dear.
+Bullocks and water are provided by the master attendant.
+Rice and paddy are expensive; gram is available; poultry is indifferent; yams and other vegetables are scarce and costly.

 It is difficult to procure plank or mats for dunnaging the hold, and stowing the pepper here; they should therefore be brought from Bombay, or sent for to Cochin.

-The coins current here are pagodas, rupees, fanams, pice, and tars.
-There are two kinds of fanams; the one is a small gold coin, with a considerable alloy of silver and copper; the other a silver coin ; the pice and tar are copper, coined in England.
+The coins currently circulating here are pagodas, rupees, fanams, pice, and tars.
+There are two varieties of fanams; one is a small gold coin, composed of a significant alloy of silver and copper, while the other is a silver coin.
+The pice and tar are both copper coins, minted in England.

-Accounts are kept in rupees, quarters, and reas, the same as at Bombay.
+Accounts are kept in rupees, quarters, and reas, just as they are in Bombay.